Hallelujah, More Facts

 I say to all of you who read this: do not follow the Jews in their perversions.
 Do not follow the Gentiles in their abominations.
 Do not follow the scribes and scholars trying to make these words acceptable.
 Cleanse your mouth.
 For in that day there shall be one Lord and his name one.
 And his name is Jesus.
 Any praise to any other name, is idolatry.

-Several years ago when I debated the Yahwist in 1994.
+Several years ago when I debated the Yahwist in 1993.
 I wrote a small Bible study entitled: PRAISE THE NAME OF JESUS CHRIST.
-I meant it then and I mean it today sixteen years later.
+I meant it then and I mean it today twenty years later.
 There is no name equal to or greater than the name of Jesus.
+I am 100% sure of that.
 Jesus House in Tampa is a holy place to the name above all names.

 To the elect, you will understand.
 To the wicked, you will continue in your wickedness.
-And remember all you gainsayers, every time you say hallelu-jah you are saying the same thing as praise lucifer under a different name and title.
+And remember all you gainsayers, every time you say hallelu-jah you are saying the same thing as praise lucifer under a different name and title because jah and yah and ia are all the same devil.

 Hallelu-yeh